-When people are considering a facelift in Denver, they ask, “How long does it last?”
+When people considering a facelift in Denver ask, “How long does it last?”
 This question baffles me.
-Not because it doesn’t make sense to me that people want to know an answer.
+Not because it doesn’t make sense to me that people want an answer.
 And not because I am unaware of the evolution that occurs for my patients after facelift surgery.
 The question baffles me because I don’t know what they mean by “last.”

-Everyone readily accepts the basic premise that lifting surgery is not permanent.
+Everyone readily accepts the basic premise that the results of lifting surgery are not permanent.
 No one contests the idea that the benefits of a facelift are slowly lost over time.
-Yet, people ask about the duration of the results, and I don’t understand what measurement they would use to determine “last” versus “not last.”
+Yet, people ask about the duration of the results and I don’t understand what measurement they would use to determine “last” versus “not last.”

 So again, I ask what does “last” mean?
 The plastic surgery studies evaluate the gradual return of jowling, nasolabial folds, marrionette lines, and lax neck skin, in an attempt to rate the duration of facelift improvement.
 But this doesn’t help me answer the patients’ question because I still don’t know what they mean by “last.”